HarvardPL/formulog/README.md

 `formulog-X.Y.Z-SNAPSHOT-jar-with-dependencies.jar` in the `target/` directory.

+If `mvn package` hangs during testing, it likely means that something is wrong with Z3.
+You can compile without testing by adding the `-DskipTests` flag.

 ## Running FormuLog

 The executable FormuLog JAR that you have either downloaded or built expects a